Abrhammmo/solar-challenge-week0/README.md

-# Togo Solar Energy Data Analysis: Assessing Investment Suitability
+Sierra Leone - Solar Energy Data Analysis

-This document summarizes the **Data Preparation** and **Exploratory Data Analysis (EDA)** performed on Togo’s solar performance dataset, assessing its suitability for solar energy investment.

-***
+This section covers the data cleaning and exploratory analysis of Sierra Leone’s solar performance dataset.
+The goal was to assess its potential for solar power generation relative to Benin and Togo.

-## Workflow Overview
+Workflow Overview

-The analysis involved two main phases:

-### Data Preparation
+Data Preparation

-* Data Cleaning: Loaded and checked for missing/inconsistent values.
+Loaded Sierra Leone’s dataset and inspected for missing or invalid entries.

-* Irrelevant Data Removal: The empty `Comments` column was removed.
+Dropped the Comments column due to null values.

-* Irradiance Correction: Negative irradiance values (GHI, DNI, DHI) were replaced with zero.
+Set negative irradiance values (GHI, DNI, DHI) to zero and excluded zeros (nighttime).

-* Filtering: Nighttime readings (irradiance = 0) were removed to focus on solar performance.
-* Imputation: Missing module cleaning status values were imputed.
-* Outlier Handling: Outliers were removed using the Interquartile Range (IQR) method.
+Imputed cleaning values to preserve data balance.

+Removed outliers using the IQR method for consistent analysis.

-### Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA)

-* Trend Analysis: Analyzed daily and hourly irradiance trends.
-* Cleaning Efficacy: Compared irradiance when modules were clean vs. unclean.
-* Environmental Factors: Investigated relationships between irradiance and:
-    * Ambient Temperature ($T_{amb}$)
-    * Wind behavior (WS, WSgust)
-    * Precipitation patterns

-***
+Analyzed irradiance patterns across different hours of the day.

+Compared module performance between clean and unclean readings.

+Studied temperature (Tamb) variations alongside GHI trends.

+Examined wind and precipitation data to identify environmental limitations.

-## Key Findings
+Key Findings

-The data suggests strong potential for solar investment in Togo:

-* Strong Irradiance: Togo exhibits strong, consistent GHI and DNI patterns, indicating high potential for generation.
-* Cleaning Impact: Module cleaning had a significant positive effect on irradiance accuracy, highlighting the value of maintenance.
-* Wind Risk: Wind gust speeds (WSgust) were slightly higher than regional benchmarks (Benin), suggesting a minor structural risk to be considered in design.
-* Reliability: Moderate precipitation levels suggest reasonable operational reliability with infrequent disruptions.

-***

-## Tools & Next Steps
+Sierra Leone showed lower overall irradiance compared to Benin and Togo.

+Data stability improved after filtering and outlier removal.

+Higher rainfall and humidity may affect solar reliability and energy capture.

+Wind speeds were generally mild, reducing structural concerns but limiting airflow cooling benefits.

+Tools Used

-* Tools Used: Python libraries (pandas, numpy, matplotlib, seaborn, sweetviz, dataprep.eda), Git/GitHub, and Visual Studio Code.
+Python libraries: pandas, numpy, matplotlib, seaborn, sweetviz, dataprep.eda
-* Next Steps: Togo's metrics will be compared with those of Benin and Sierra Leone using a weighted scoring framework to determine overall investment potential.

-***

-Would you like to know more about the weighted scoring framework mentioned in the next steps?
+Git and GitHub for project version control

+Visual Studio Code for development and data exploration